202303-PRM-TR-FEW/Crowdfunding-Platform-Team-10/README.md

 ## Summary

-openHanded is a robust crowdfunding platform that connects passionate individuals and innovative projects with a community of potential backers.
+OpenHanded is a robust crowdfunding platform that connects passionate individuals and innovative projects with a community of potential backers.
 Our user-friendly and secure website provides creators with a space to showcase their ideas, raise funds, and engage with supporters.
 With a focus on transparency and impact, we empower individuals, nonprofits, and startups to bring their visions to life through collective financial contributions.

 ## Features